dnsking/socialtruth/README.md

 # socialtruth
 App source code repository for the Social Truth App.
-Please see the Lambda branch for the lambda function code
+Please see the function.py file for lambda function code